 While Special Infected are much more dangerous than common infected, the threat that they pose is severely diminished if there are no common infected around.
 Clear the commons fast and quickly and prevent them from surrounding you.
 Stick to the walls and cover all places that zombies can attack from to reduce the chance of a zombie hitting you.
 If zombies are chasing you, try to lure them to a narrow alley or room where they will be bunched up and easier to kill.Move & Shoot!

 This is an important concept in this game, especially during crescendos and open areas.
 Some crescendos, like Parish chapter 2 (The Park), will have endless hordes of zombies that do not stop coming unless an alarm is turned off, as shown in the pic on the right.
 If you stay still in one position, you will eventually be killed by the endless horde.
 Move and kill zombies along the way until you turn off the alarm.
-In other places such as Dark Carnival Chapter 4 (The Barns), the horde never stops coming, which is why in events such as that one it is best that you understand sacrifices may need to be made to make progress.
+In other places such as Dark Carnival Chapter 4 (The Barns), the horde never stops coming at all, which is why in events such as that one it is best that you understand sacrifices may need to be made to make progress.

 Try to get through open areas as quickly as possible, as zombies can attack from all directions and it will be extremely difficult to handle any natural horde that spawns.
 Move quickly and shoot common infected along the way to reach the next safe position.Crouch